 HR & Recruiting

-Drafting and improving job descriptions, postings, hiring briefs, requisition plans, and recruiting communications
+Drafting and improving job descriptions, postings, hiring briefs, interview questions, interview guides, requisition plans, and recruiting communications

-Use AI to draft first versions of hiring briefs, intake summaries, job descriptions, postings, interview-plan scaffolding, and common recruiting messages, then improve them for clarity, structure, readability, inclusivity, and channel-appropriate tone so roles and outreach are easier to produce and easier for candidates to understand.
+Use AI to draft first versions of hiring briefs, intake summaries, job descriptions, postings, scorecards, interview questions, interview guides, and common recruiting messages, then improve them for clarity, structure, readability, inclusivity, search visibility, interview consistency, and channel-appropriate tone so roles and outreach are easier to produce and easier for candidates to understand.

 Why the human is still essential here

-Recruiters and hiring managers define role requirements, ensure accuracy, leveling, inclusivity, and candidate-facing tone, and approve all final content; AI helps draft and refine hiring briefs, job postings, and recruiting communications, but humans own the hiring strategy and final message.
+Recruiters and hiring managers define role requirements, decide what good evaluation looks like, ensure accuracy, leveling, inclusivity, and candidate-facing tone, and approve all final content; AI helps draft and refine hiring briefs, job postings, interview kits, and recruiting communications, but humans own the hiring strategy and final message.

 How people use this